Altai Mountains panorama

 Evening

-Arrival at Base Camp 4.
-The last night under the stars before the final push.
+Arrival at Base Camp 4 — the Khoton Nuur ger camp.
+A night beside the water before the final push.

 5